 enable bullying to thrivebullying in the workplace persists because the workplace social structure is weak enough to enable bullying to thrive.
 Probably out of respect for personal freedom, many workplace social structures tend not to impose constraints on personal behavior that are as tight as the constraints that address work processes.
 By avoiding constraints on personal behavior, workplace social structures leave room for bullies to maneuver.
 In the end, because bullying persists, relaxed workplace social structures create tighter constraints on people overall than would a more stringent regime that severely limited bullying behavior.
 Now emerging is a consensus that we can reduce the incidence of workplace bullying only by tightening constraints on personal behavior.

 Are you being targeted by a workplace bully?
 Do you know what to do to end the bullying?
-Workplace bullying is so widespread that a 2010 survey indicated that 35% of workers have experienced bullying firsthand, and that bullying is about four times more prevalent than all other forms of illegal harassment combined.
+Workplace bullying is so widespread that a 2014 survey indicated that 27% of American workers have experienced bullying firsthand, that 21% have witnessed it, and that 72% are aware that bullying happens.
 Yet, there are few laws to protect workers from bullies, and bullying is not a crime in most jurisdictions.
 101 Tips for Targets of Workplace Bullies is filled with the insights targets of bullying need to find a way to survive, and then to finally end the bullying.
-Now available at Apple's iTunes store!
-Just USD 9.99, Order Now!
+Also available at Apple's iTunes store!
+Just USD 9.99.
+Order Now!

 Support Point Lookout by joining the Friends of Point Lookout, as an individual or as an organization.